Menu

 Controls and settings

-Controls: A steam mop with digital controls is the easiest to use.
-Those with trigger controls can cause hand fatigue fairly quickly and are a poor option if you have arthritis in your hands or another condition that affects dexterity.
+Controls: We found three types of controls during our testing: digital controls, a knob and one that required a pumping action.
+A steam mop with digital controls is the easiest to use.
+Those with trigger controls can cause hand fatigue fairly quickly and are a poor option if you have arthritis or another condition that affects dexterity.
+With a knob, it’s confusing to know the exact steam level you’re going to get each time.

 After you plug in and turn on the mop, you must wait for it to heat up and start producing steam.
 Note that a steam mop can take anywhere from 30 seconds to several minutes to heat up.